minhhung96966/AWS-DVA-C02/README.md

 When traffic leaves the subnet that this route table is associated with, the VPC router reviews the IP packets looking for the destination address.
 The traffic will try to match the route against the route table.
 If there are more than one routes found as a match, the prefix is used as a priority.
-The higher the prefix, the more specific the route, thus higher priority.
-If the target says local, that means the destination is in the VPC itself.
+The higher the prefix, the more specific the route, thus higher priority (Example: 1 specific IP address with a /32 prefix > network match > default route 0.0.0.0/0) If the target says local, that means the destination is in the VPC itself.
 Local route can never be updated, they're always present and the local route always takes priority.
 This is the exception to the prefix rule.